 - Risk managers are professional wet blankets.
-A recent workshop attendee told us that the nickname for his nonprofit’s risk manager was “Director of No.” Many people fear that risk managers are “dream crushers” who predictably repeat phrases such as “No, we can’t do that!” or “That’s out of the question!”
+A workshop attendee once told me that the nickname for his nonprofit’s risk manager was “Director of No.” Many people fear that risk managers are “dream crushers” who predictably repeat phrases such as “No, we can’t do that!” or “That’s out of the question!”
 A savvy, effective risk manager should be a go-to resource who helps peers figure out how to protect vital assets while bringing new programs online.

 - A good risk manager predicts the future.
 Expecting your risk manager or risk champion to be a fortune teller will lead to unhappy results.
 We’ve yet to meet a risk manager skilled at predicting the future.
 The job of the risk manager isn’t to predict the future; he or she should help the leadership team anticipate a variety of outcomes and plan accordingly.

 - A competent risk manager can tackle big and small exposures single-handed.
-Many nonprofit sector leaders wrongly believe that hiring a risk manager lets others off the hook.
+Many nonprofit sector leaders wrongly believe that hiring a dedicated or full-time risk manager lets others off the hook.
 That just isn’t true.
 Even the most effective risk manager needs support from peers, superiors and subordinates to develop and sustain a comprehensive risk management program.